 - (i) Depreciation of property, plant and equipment and investment properties (Notes 9 and 10) The cost of property, plant and equipment and investment properties is depreciated on a straight line method over the assets' useful lives.
 Management estimates the useful lives of these property, plant and equipment and investment properties to be within 5 to 50 years based on common life expectancies of the industry.
 The management anticipates that the residual values of the assets will be insignificant and as such, residual values are not being taken into consideration for the computation of the depreciation amount.
-Changes in the expected level of usage could impact the economic useful lives and the residual values of these assets, therefore future depreciation charges could be revised. - (ii) Deferred tax assets (Note 17) Deferred tax assets are recognised for all deductible temporary differences, unutilised tax losses and unabsorbed capital allowances based on projected future profit to the extent that it is probable that taxable profit will be available against which the deductible temporary differences in respect of expenses can be utilised.
-Significant management judgement is required to determine the amount of deferred tax assets that can be recognised, based on the future financial performance of the subsidiaries. - (iii) Impairment loss on receivables (Notes 16 and 19) The Group assesses at each reporting date whether there is any objective evidence that a receivable is impaired.
+Changes in the expected level of usage could impact the economic useful lives and the residual values of these assets, therefore future depreciation charges could be revised. - (ii) Deferred tax assets (Note 15) Deferred tax assets are recognised for all deductible temporary differences, unutilised tax losses and unabsorbed capital allowances based on projected future profit to the extent that it is probable that taxable profit will be available against which the deductible temporary differences in respect of expenses can be utilised.
+Significant management judgement is required to determine the amount of deferred tax assets that can be recognised, based on the future financial performance of the subsidiaries. - (iii) Impairment loss on receivables (Notes 17 and 18) The Group assesses at each reporting date whether there is any objective evidence that a receivable is impaired.
 Allowances are applied where events or changes in circumstances indicate that the balances may not be collectable.
 To determine whether there is objective evidence of impairment, the Group considers factors such as the probability of insolvency or significant financial difficulties of the debtor and default or significant delay in payments.
-Where the expectation is different from the original estimate, such difference will impact the carrying amount of receivables at the reporting date.
+Where the expectation is different from the original estimate, such difference will impact the carrying amount of receivables at the reporting date. - (iv) Income tax expense (Note 7) Significant judgement is required in determining the capital allowances and deductibility of certain expenses when estimating the provision for taxation.
+There were transactions during the ordinary course of business for which the ultimate tax determination of whether additional taxes will be due is uncertain.
+The Group and the Company recognise liabilities for tax based on estimates of assessment of the tax liability due.
+Where the final tax outcome of these matters is different will impact the current tax and deferred tax in the periods in which the outcome is known. - (v) Operating lease and finance lease for leasehold land (Notes 9 and 11) Finance lease is a lease that transfers substantially all the risks and rewards incidental to ownership of an asset and operating lease is a lease that does not transfer substantially all the risks and rewards incidental to ownership.
+If the leasehold land meets the criteria of the financial lease, the lease will be classified as property, plant and equipment if it is for own use.
+Judgements are made on the individual leasehold land to determine whether the leasehold land qualifies as operating lease or finance lease.